Choose a Supervisor

 Home » Faculties of Humanities » Departments » Department of Philosophy » Postgraduates » Choose a Supervisor

-Devon is a second-year PhD candidate at the UJ Department of Philosophy.
-She holds the NIHSS Doctoral Scholarship award and specialises in tutor mentorship and teaching philosophy to non-philosophy students.
+Dr Bailey is a lecturer at the UJ Department of Philosophy.
+She holds a PhD in Philosophy from UJ and the NIHSS Doctoral Scholarship award.
+She specialises in tutor mentorship and teaching philosophy to non-philosophy students.

-As a dancer, Devon’s research is focused on aesthetics and the philosophy of dance.
-Her research interests include African philosophy, specifically aesthetics and personal identity, as well as feminist theory and neurophenomenology.
-She is particularly interested in identity and self knowledge in an African context and approaches her writings on aesthetics from a predominantly African perspective.
+Dr Bailey’s research is focused on the Philosophy of art and aesthetics, and most especially the philosophy of dance.
+Her research interests include African philosophy, specifically personhood, identity, and the self, as well as feminist theory and phenomenology.
+She is particularly interested in identity and self-knowledge in the context of identity politics and somaesthetics, and approaches her writings on aesthetics from a predominantly African perspective.

 Prof. Catherine Botha

-Supervision topics: Aesthetics; philosophy of art; nineteenth and twentieth century continental philosophy, esp, the work of Heidegger and Nietzsche; feminism; philosophy of mind; animal ethics; bioethics.
+Supervision topics: Aesthetics; philosophy of art; nineteenth and twentieth century continental philosophy, esp, the work of Heidegger and Nietzsche; feminism; philosophy of mind; philosophy of technology, esp the ethics and aesthetics of AI; animal ethics; bioethics.

 Contact: Prof Catherine Botha